 Make Your Own Work

 A great way to get a job is to give yourself one!
+This is one of the most effective DIY acting career tips you can follow.

 Not only will you develop important skills such as writing, producing, and management skills by making your own work, but it also means you can act in a story close to your own heart.

-Making your own work can also be a vehicle to promote your acting skills, add to your CV, and connect with agents and casting directors – all whilst keeping the output in your own control.
+Making your own work can also be a vehicle to promote your acting skills, add to your CV, and connect with agents and casting directors – all while keeping the output in your own control.

 So, why not give it a go?
 You could try writing a play to perform at a fringe festival or pub theatre.
 You could write a short film with you as the lead part.